 AMY GUTH is a journalist, broadcast host, filmmaker and author.
 She hosts talk radio on WGN Radio, the “#SheRules” series on WCIU-TV, “The Feed” technology report on Rivet Radio, is president of Association for Women Journalists Chicago, and serves as a mentor-editor and senior facilitator at The Op-Ed Project‘s Public Voices Fellowship.
 Guth is on the Inland Press Association’s digital advisory panel, and is an adjunct faculty member at the University of Chicago.
 She is also currently producing and directing a documentary series about women and online harassment, and is the author of the 2006 novel “Three Fallen Women.”
 Previously, Guth worked at Chicago Tribune where she wrote about technology, social media, digital publishing, literature, and has contributed work to WGN-TV, CLTV, WBEZ, WCIU-TV, Chicago Tribune, Baltimore Sun, Orlando Sentinel, Hartford Courant, Sun-Sentinel, Rivet Radio, The Nosher, Monkeybicycle, and Jewcy among others.

-AMY GUTMAN's work has appeared in a wide range of print and online publications including The New York Times, The Chicago Tribune, Salon, Psychology Today, and The New York Law Journal, and she is the author of two suspense novels — "Equivocal Death" and "The Anniversary" — both published by Little, Brown.
-An honors graduate of Harvard Law School, Gutman spent four years in private practice in Manhattan before serving as Special Assistant for Communications to then-Harvard Law School Dean (now U.S. Supreme Court Justice) Elena Kagan.
+AMY GUTMAN is a writer and communications strategist for mission-driven organizations, with a focus on women, public health, and higher education.
+Her work has appeared in a wide range of print and online publications including the Washington Post, the Los Angeles Times, the Chicago Tribune, Salon, The Atlantic and Psychology Today.
+She is also the author of two suspense novels — "Equivocal Death," a People magazine Page-Turner of the Week, and "The Anniversary" — both published by Little, Brown.
+An honors graduate of Harvard Law School, Gutman practiced law in Manhattan for several years before serving as Special Assistant for Communications to then-Harvard Law School Dean (now U.S. Supreme Court Justice) Elena Kagan.
 Before law school, Gutman was founding director of the Mississippi Teacher Corps, and worked as a daily newspaper reporter in Tennessee and Mississippi.
-Recently, she was a Senior Writer at Harvard School of Public Health.
+She is currently Senior Communications Advisor to the Dean at the Harvard T.H.
+Chan School of Public Health and a regular consultant to the President’s Office at Wellesley College.

 ZEBA KHAN is a writer and commentator focused on how Islam intersects with race, politics, and identity within the U.S. Her commentary has appeared in numerous outlets including The Boston Globe, The Washington Post, CNN, Al Jazeera America andThe Root.
 A community activist in a past life, Zeba founded Muslim-Americans for Obama in 2008, to mobilize Muslim voters around the country in support of the Obama campaign.
 She has been recognized as a leading figure in the Muslim American diaspora by the White House and is a 2016 Security Fellow with the Truman Project.
 A senior facilitator with The Op-Ed Project, Zeba has trained thousands of women and historically underrepresented voices on how to own their expertise and develop their public voice.